Rayan-Nagi/KNN/README.md

 ## Specific Objectives:
-- Establish software stack to carry out data analysis tutorials and projects
 - Load datasets and perform some exploratory plots.
 - Study how to apply some of basic data cleaning and preprocessing techniques.
 - Gain experience on the use of moments.
-- Build kNN classifier and explore evaluation metrics and methods.
+- Build KNN classifier and explore performance evaluation and metrics.

 ## KNN Classifier